bitoex/bitopro-offical-api-docs/README.md

   * Q7: How can I set up the Bitopro API trading environment using other programming languages?
     - A7: Currently, examples and environments for applications in other languages can be referred to at this link.

+  * Q8: Where can I report issues or make feature requests related to the API?
+    - A8: You can join [API TG group](https://t.me/bitopro_api) for reporting or discussion.